Additivemenu/spoonlee1/fullStack/javaCore/chap3/README.md

 ---
 UniMelb Java e.g.:

+Write a calculator that will read a line like

+num1 + num2 or num1 * num2

+and output the sum in the first case, or the product in the second case.

 ```java
 public static void main (String[] args) {
     System.out.println ("Enter either  num1 + num2  or num1 * num2");